jbowkett/CV/README.md

   strings containing foreign characters and misspellings using Secondstring and Simmetrics libraries (main algorithm in use is edit (Levenshtein) distance.
-* Created a grid implementation of string matching algorithms for matching noisy company name data to company names appropriate for trading decisions (i.e. stock and ticker) using Gridgain.
+* Created a grid implementation of string matching algorithms for matching noisy company name data to publicly-listed company names using Gridgain.
 * Successfully presented development process to non-technical prospective board members.
 * Mentored a temporary researcher to the level of a permanent junior